Chegde8/URL_Shortener/README.md

 This repository contains code for a simple Python based URL shortening service.
 The steps to run the service are provided below.
 An explanation of the design and deployment considerations are provided after the instructions.

+Please ensure that you have Python and Docker installed on your system prior to following the below steps.

 ## Installation and demo instrcutions

 1. Clone the repository: